jekymin8232/luckyvicky-homepage/README.md

 ## [Unnecessary expenses] Using libraries means accepting dependency.
+Even in the worst situations, lives must be saved.
+Relying on libraries and external APIs can slow down responsiveness.
+Anyone should be able to fix the code on the spot—this is only possible with vanilla code.

 >**I sincerely ask that you read “[Must Read] Korea FOSS Brief for OSTIF.md.”**
 >
 >We’ve outlined a way to break free from supply chain attacks—meaning risks from libraries and external APIs.
 At the very least, any libraries we rely on for life-critical systems must be secured against these threats.